Khmer dishes

 Source | Faimfatale

-Moreover, Kuy Teav may be presented in one of two ways: with all the ingredients in the soup (or “wet”), or with the soup on the side (or “dry”).
-When Kuy Teav is served “dry”, the dish takes on the appearance of a noodle salad.
+Kuy Teav can be presented in one of two ways: with all the ingredients in the soup (or “wet”), or with the soup on the side (or “dry”).
+When served “dry”, the dish takes on the appearance of a noodle salad.

 4. Lok Lak (Stir-Fried Beef)